MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-back-up.md

 > App Service on Azure Stack isn't backed up as part of [Azure Stack infrastructure backup](azure-stack-backup-infrastructure-backup.md).
 As an Azure Stack Operator, you must take steps to ensure App Service can be successfully recovered if necessary.

 Azure App Service on Azure Stack has four main components to consider when planning for disaster recovery:
-1. The resource provider infrastructure; server roles, worker tiers, etc.
+1. The resource provider infrastructure; server roles, worker tiers, and so on.
 2. The App Service secrets.
 3. The App Service SQL Server hosting and metering databases.
 4. The App Service user workload content stored in the App Service file share.

 ## Back up App Service secrets
 When recovering App Service from backup, you need to provide the App Service keys used by the initial deployment.
 This information should be saved as soon as App Service is successfully deployed and stored in a safe location.
-The resource provider infrastructure configuration will be recreated from backup during recovery using App Service recovery PowerShell cmdlets.
+The resource provider infrastructure configuration is recreated from backup during recovery using App Service recovery PowerShell cmdlets.

 Use the administration portal to back up app service secrets by following these steps: